Combat Fitness vs. Mountain Tactical Institute | Tactical Training Compared (2026)

 Is MTI better for military selection preparation?

-MTI is highly effective for specific selection preparation due to its targeted plans.
-However, Combat Fitness may be better for athletes who need broader development and long-term progression leading into selection.
+MTI is highly effective for specific selection preparation due to its targeted, mission-direct plans.
+However, Combat Fitness is the stronger choice for athletes who need broader base development and structured long-term progression leading into selection, particularly across rucking, running, and strength simultaneously.

 Does Combat Fitness include coaching?